ravendb/bootcamp/src/Unit-2/lesson7/README.md

 ## Stale index?

 This is a very important fact: **RavenDB queries are BASE.
-Read and writes by document ID are always ACID**.
+Reads and writes by document ID are always ACID**.

 RavenDB performs indexing in a background thread, which is executed whenever new data comes in or existing data is updated.
 This allows the server to respond quickly, even when large amounts of data have been changed.
 However, in that case you may query stale indexes and, because of that, some query results may not be fully up to date.
 Usually, the time between a document being updated and the relevant indexes being updated is measured in milliseconds.

 ### How to know if an index is stale?

 RavenDB is honest and clear about stale indexes.
 It is really easy to know if a query used a stale index just checking the statistics.

 ````csharp